| |

 at Michigan

-State University, and was a
+State University.
+He was also a faculty

-faculty associate of The James H. and Mary B. Quello
+associate of The James H.

-Center for Telecommunication Management & Law.
+and Mary B. Quello Center for Telecommunication Management

 In 2007, he won both the MSU